learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 ### The config file

 Details for the script are can be found in any of the `JSON` files in `scripts/cp3d/train/config`.
 If you want to use a config file with a different name than what is specified in `train_parallel.sh` or `train_single.sh`, then you should modify the script accordingly.
 The two main keys in the files are `model_params` and `train_params`.

 - `model_params` (dict): A dictionary with all parameters required to create a model.
 Its sub-keys are:
     - `model_type` (str): The kind of model you want to make.
 The currently supported options are `WeightedConformers`, which builds a SchNet model with pooled conformer fingerprints, `SchNetFeatures`, which builds a weighted SchNet model but with added graph-based node and bond features, `ChemProp3D`, which builds a ChemProp3D model with pooled conformers, and `OnlyBondUpdateCP3D`, which is `ChemProp3D` but without updating the distance-based edge features (it only concatenates them with updated graph-based edge features).
 If your dataset only contains one conformer per species, then each model will still work!
     - An assortment of other keys, which depend on the model type.
 Below we go through each key for the two different model types.
+- `train_params` (dict): A dictionary with parameters related to training the model, which we will explore in more depth after going through different examples of `model_params`.

+A key feature to be aware of is that you can **train a model on only a subset of the conformers in your dataset**, by specifying `max_confs` in `train_params`.

 #### Model parameters